buildfarm/tools_remote/README.md

     $ bazel-bin/remote_client --grpc_log PATH_TO_LOG failed_actions

-For the purpose of this command, a failed action is any action whose execute response returned a non-zero status.
-This does not include actions whose *execution* failed, for example, when remote execution was unavailable or returned internal errors.
+For the purpose of this command, a failed action is any action whose execute response returned a non-zero exit status or a non-zero status code (for example, DEADLINE_EXCEEDED).
+An action that has been successfully retried will not be included.
+Any action that did not obtain an execute response will not be included - this could happen, for example, when remote execution was unavailable.

 ### Running Actions in Docker